Nick-Lorenzo/hello-world/README.md

-# hello-world
-Just another repository.
- Hello humans, my name is Neculae Nick-Lorezo .I like to programming, skating and chemistry.
+Hello Sugar Labs
+My name is Neculae Nick-Lorenzo, i like chemistry, skating, I want to learn about programming,to participate in the competitions which will help me in the future .